 - F5 has a clear roadmap for the future of BIG-IP and their cloud offerings, and is investing heavily in their distributed cloud

-- F5 has recently released their new hardware platforms, the rSeries and Velos – and they are blazing fast.
-If you prefer HW, you won’t have to worry about your future with F5.
+- F5 has released their new hardware platforms, the rSeries and Velos, with the new sSeries right behind it – and they are blazing fast.
+If you prefer HW, you won’t have to worry about your future with F5 and being prepared for the post quantum world.

 If you’re an engineer, you should be excited!
 Not only for the reasons above, but because: